Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ---

-### Natural Regeneration

-**Prerequisite:** Level 3+ Ranger

-During a Short Rest, you can recover spell slots of a combined level equal to your Wisdom modifier.
-Once you do, you must finish a Long Rest before you can use this feature again.

----

 ### Slayer

 **Prerequisite:** Level 3+ Ranger

 When you hit a creature with a weapon attack or Unarmed Strike you can cast *[:spell-level-1: Hunter's Mark]* at the target as part of the attack, applying its damage bonus and other benefits (if any) to the damage roll.

----

-### Strider

-**Prerequisite:** Level 3+ Ranger

-You ignore the effects of Difficult Terrain caused by natural environments or terrain.

 ---